google-deepmind/open_spiel/docs/contributing.md

 -   **TF_Trajectories**.
 The source code currently includes a batch inference for running a batch of episodes using Tensorflow directly from C++ (in `tensorflow/`).
-It has not yet been tested with CMake and public Tensorflow.
-We would like to officially support this and move it into the core library.
+While it has been tested with CMake and public Tensorflow, we are not yet confident enough to officially support this and move it into the core library.